Skip to main content

 Sunday scaries are brutal.
 They're a symptom of everything broken about how we work and live.
 But we still have to get through this Sunday.
 And next Sunday.
 And the one after that.

 You could keep doing what you're doing—which is probably some combination of avoidance and self-criticism—or you could try something different.
-Something small enough that you can't talk yourself out of it.
+Something matched to the zone you're actually in instead of the one you wish you were in.

 The reset thing I mentioned is here if you want it.
-Or try the walk thing.
-Or find your own small intervention.
-The point isn't what you do, it's that you do something instead of just letting Sunday slowly crush you while you scroll.
+It'll help you figure out what zone you're in and what actually works there.
+Or try the walk thing if you're in Red.
+Or actual rest if you're in Can't-Even.
+The point isn't what you do, it's that you do something that matches your actual capacity instead of just letting Sunday slowly crush you while you scroll.

 Ready to Break the Sunday Spiral?